 As well as working in-house, I do some front-line reporting and some not-so front-line reporting.
 I have written features from refugee camps in Greece and Sweden for leading news titles, filed stories from Iraq, and visited orphanages in Uganda and Rwanda.
 For balance, I have also interviewed Shane from Westlife.

-Recent domestic stories I have covered include the pro-cannabis movement, primary schools for excluded children, and how hospitals let down patients with autism.
+Recent domestic stories I have covered include the pro-cannabis movement, primary schools for excluded children, and how hospitals mistreat autistic patients.
 I also had a column for Radio 4's In Our Time on the BBC website.

 In 2016 I was shortlisted for Foreign Correspondent of the Year in the Words By Women Awards for my work on the refugee crisis, and have participated in a panel discussion on migration at King's College London.
-I have also spoken on BBC Tees about the advent of women's TV channel ITVBe.
+I have also been a guest on Woman's Hour, BBC Tees, and From Our Own Correspondent.

 I have hostile environment and first aid training.